 Orthopaedic appliances can be used to bring the lower or upper jaw forward, putting the jaws in harmony with each other and the rest of the face.
 This is most effective at around the age 8-9 years, although later treatment may also be successful.

-Using our own Dynamax system, developed by Dr Neville Bass and pioneered by Dr Anton Bass, we specialise in Lower jaw orthopaedics.
+We specialise in lower jaw orthopaedics using the Dynamax system developed by Dr Neville Bass and Dr Anton Bass.
 This is an unobtrusive removable appliance, very well tolerated by our patients and able to produce significant changes in facial growth.
+We also use other efficient appliance therapies.

-When upper teeth stick out, traditionally they are often treated by bringing them backwards, sometimes with extracting teeth.
-However, we find that bringing the lower jaw forward is often the solution, not only does it resolve the prominent upper teeth, it harmonises the whole face by bringing the lower jaw into an aesthetically more pleasing position.
+When upper teeth stick out, they are often treated by bringing them backwards, sometimes with the extraction of second teeth to provide space.
+However, we often find that bringing the lower jaw forward is a better solution, not only does it correct the prominent upper teeth, it harmonises the whole face by bringing the lower jaw into an aesthetically more pleasing position.

-If treated early enough, the upper jaw can be expanded with a simple orthopaedic brace over the course of a few months, correcting bite problems and giving more space for all the adult teeth to develop properly.
+If treated early enough, the upper jaw can be expanded with an unobtrusivorthopaedic brace over the course of a few months, correcting bite problems and giving more space for all the adult teeth to develop properly.

 The upper jaw is very narrow in the case below, there is not enough room for all the upper teeth to grow in, and the bite is in reverse, the upper teeth are on the inside of the lower teeth.